 And finally, the branching structure of subreddits covering multiple (often only subtly different) contexts means that it is almost certain that students will be able to find a subject they are interested in.

 Criteria for discourse communities

 To demonstrate the similarity of academic discourses and reddit discourses, I am going to go through the eight criteria that define a discourse community and apply them to discourse communities in each space.
-These criteria are taken from John Swales (2017) in which he updates the list from Swales (1990).
+These criteria are taken from John Swales's (2017) Composition Forum article, in which he updated the list of criteria from his 1990 book Genre Analysis.
 Overall similarities are summarized in Table 1.